TheNova22/TheNova22/README.md

 ## Hello, How are you today? 👋
-I'm Jayant Sogikar, a developer with interests in AI/ML and Mobile Applications.
+I'm Jayant Sogikar, a developer with interests in Backend Dev with Python, AI/ML and Mobile Applications.
 I'm a student pursuing B.E. in Information Science at Ramaiah Institute of Technology, Bangalore.
 I enjoy writing effective code that helps a project progress while also having a keen eye on the design.
 You'll generally find me scratching my head and writing python scripts.
 ### More About Me

 ```python